Cinema of the Philippines: 1970s to early 1980s: Second Golden Age

 In 1977, Eric de Guia, going by his pseudonym Kidlat Tahimik, made a film entitled Mababangong Bangungot (Perfumed Nightmare), which won the International Critic's Prize in the Berlin Film Festival that same year.
 Out of short film festivals sponsored by the University of the Philippines Film Center and by the Experimental Cinema of the Philippines, young filmmakers joined Kidlat Tahimik by distancing themselves from the traditions of mainstream cinema.
 Nick Deocampo’s Oliver (1983) and Raymond Red's Ang Magpakailanman (The Eternal, 1983) have received attention in festivals abroad.

+In 1978, cartoonist Severino "Nonoy" Marcelo produced an adult animated historical satire based on Marcos' book of the same name, Tadhana, the first-ever Philippine feature-length animated film.
+It presents a satirical, humorous and poignant view of the Philippines' history of Spanish colonization through highly original and surreal vignettes fusing art, mythology and music.
+Originally conceived as a television pilot, Marcelo was collaborated with then-senator Imee Marcos and his uncle José Zabala-Santos for creating the film and premiered in Philippine television for the anniversary of Martial Law in the same year.
+In retrospective years, only a few copies survived and was officially screened at the National Gallery Singapore’s ‘Painting with Light,’ an annual festival of international films on art.

 In 1981, as mandated by Executive Order No. 640-A, the Film Academy of the Philippines was enacted, serving as the umbrella organization that oversees the welfare of various guilds of the movie industry and gave recognition to the artistic and technical excellence of the performances of its workers and artists.
 The same year, Viva Films was established and began its rise as a production company.

 Also in 1981, first lady Imelda Marcos organized the first Manila International Film Festival (MIFF).
 The objective was to promote Filipino films for them to be distributed worldwide.
 A lavish event took place January 18–29, 1982, major entertainment figures were present including Priscilla Presley, Franco Nero, Brooke Shields, Jeremy Irons, etc. Local filmmakers saw it as a real opportunity to showcase their talents.
 The spy comedy spoof For Your Height Only (1981) turned Ernesto dela Cruz, better known as Weng Weng, in a short lived international star and gave him the notoriety to become a unique figure in cinema being a short person who performs death defying stunts.
 At the event, For Your Height Only outsold every other films on foreign sales, while dela Cruz was the mediatic center of attention and the breakthrough celebrity.
 Marcos' daughter Imee said dela Cruz's success shocked and shattered everyone's artistic aspirations.
 Filipino film historians Teddy Co and Ed Lejano said that in the film industry the Weng Weng image was uncomfortable since at the time they had no other international figures.
 The film became Philippines' highest exported film, and within their acting community dela Cruz's international reach hasn't been topped.